avansisintegracion/datalab/proj-kaggle-fishes/notebooks/Article2.md

 makes image preprocessing to be done in parallel of training process, which optimize CPU utilization.
 In order to use Keras `fit_generator` function, the bounding box coordinates and the Fish/NoFish label must be transformed also as an iterator.
-The concatenation of the batch image generator, the bounding box coordinates generator and the Fish/NoFish label results in a global generator in batch `train_generator` that can be used to feed the training function using the `fit_generator` method as detailed later in the article.
+The iterator used to feed the training function contains the concatenation of the image generator, the bounding box coordinates generator and the Fish/NoFish label. this iterator is called `train_generator` and send batches of values to the `fit_generator` fonction.

 ```python